City-Bureau/field-guide/site/content/on-assignment/audio.md

 order: 6
 inmenu: true
 ---
 Missed that important quote or phone number?
-Consider using your phone as an audio recording device during board meetings and interviews.
 Having a clear audio recording can save time and ensure accuracy by providing a verbatim record.
+We use audio recordings to share that verbatim record with the public and draft contextualized reports, drawing connections between meetings, board members and public speakers.

-## Requirements
+## ASSIGNMENT REQUIREMENTS

-* **Record in a Single Segment:**
+* **Record in a Single Segment:** Record you assigned meeting in one single file or as few clips as possible.
-* **Timestamp Your Audio:** Write down key times displayed on your audio device as you record.
-By the end of your recording, you’ll have a written log that will allow you and our Documenters Manager to find important moments in your audio.
+* **Timestamp:** Write down key times displayed on your audio device as you record.
+By the end of your recording, you’ll have a written log that will allow you and our Documenters Manager to quickly find important moments in your audio.

-## Tips
+## TIPS

-1. **Find a quiet place:** Inaudible sounds to the human ear can still be picked up by your mobile device.
-Record in an empty room, hallway or other quiet location when possible.
-2. **Get Close:** Position your recording device receiver within a few inches of your subject’s mouth or a speaker for the best audio.
+1. **Get Close:** Position your recording device receiver within a few inches of your subject’s mouth or a speaker/amplifier for the best audio.
-3. **Watch the dial:**
-4. **Ambiance:** Record snippets of “natural sound” along with interviews and audio from speakers.
-These natural sound elements can be used to edit and correct audio when producing stand-alone clips.
+2. **Find a stable surface:** When possible, don’t hold your recording device in your hand—look for a stable surface on the same level as your audio subject.
+3. **Check your levels:** If your recording device features a display be sure to watch the dial.
+For wave height, taller waves mean louder sound; for wave color, red means your audio is too loud.
+The ideal display settings will show a moderate wave height with green bars.
+4. **Remember:** you have the right to record any public meeting that qualifies under the Open Meetings Act.

-## Checklist
+## CHECKLIST

-* Charge your device
+- [ ] Charge your device

-* Silence your device before recording
+- [ ] Silence your device before recording

-* Test audio levels
+- [ ] Test audio levels

-* Position your recording device receiver close to your subject
+- [ ] Position your recording device receiver close to your subject

-* Record in a quiet location’
+- [ ] Record in a quiet location’

-* Record subjects spelling their full names and contact information
+- [ ] Record subjects spelling their full names and contact information

-* Timestamp audio in your notes
+- [ ] Timestamp audio in your notes

-* Record in increments
-* Save audio files using name/title and date
+- [ ] Save audio files using name/title and date

-* **Recommended**: use an external, plug-in microphone
+- [ ] Recommended: use an external, plug-in microphone

+## ON ASSIGNMENT NOW?

+Call or text 708-820-2154 any time with any questions or concerns.
+For any non-immediate needs email us directly at documenters@citybureau.org.